Triggers Operation

 project = BLUE AND labels = sync

 Update your JQL query to use account IDs instead.
-Find more details in REST API migration guide and deprecation notice - userName and userKey.
+Find more details in the REST API migration guide and deprecation notice - userName and userKey.
 You can get the user account IDs with the help of JIRA Cloud REST API.

 JQL with userNames